CLuca27/Basic_Calculator/README.md

 # Basic Calculator
-This is a project that implements the functionality of a basic calculator.
+This is a project that implements the functionality of a pocket calculator.

 It's written using the C++ programming language.